Aromatherapy & Aromatherapy Massage

 There are some instances where oils can interfere with prescribed medication, and some instances where treatment cannot take place without first consulting with your GP but this is rare and will of course be discussed with you.

-Aromatherapy massage is available in my Daventry and is for ladies only.
+Aromatherapy massage is for ladies only.

 I also teach Aromatherapy workshops.